Data can be transferred between devices using Bluetooth, NFC, Nearby Share and also using a PC.

 Transfer using a PC:

-1. Connect your device to a PC with a USB power cable.
+1. Connect your device to a PC with a USB cable.

-2. Open the notification panel and tap Charging this device via USB to access more options.
+2. Swipe down from the top of the display to open the notification panel and tap Charging this device via USB to access more options.

 3. Tap File Transfer to share files to your PC.